Shuttle-SE/Shuttle-SE.github.io/README.md

 # Exchanges

-We are currently listed in three of top crypto exchanges, get your hands on some Shuttle using one of these:
+We are currently listed in three of top crypto exchanges, we recommend using one of these to get your hands on some of our Shuttle tokens:

 ### CREX24